The Trace (Land Between the Lakes): Description

 The road is called "The Trace", which is what many roads and paths were called in pioneer times.
 "Trace" is short for "Buffalo Trace" that many winding roads have been called since they seem to follow the winding path of buffalo or bison.

+Stewart County, Tennessee

-The Trace begins as Tennessee State Route 461 (SR 461) at the intersection with US 79 (running concurrently with a hidden designation of SR 76) on the west side of Dover in Stewart County, Tennessee.
+The Trace begins as Tennessee State Route 461 (SR 461, locally known as The Trace Road) at the intersection with US 79 (running concurrently with a hidden designation of SR 76) on the western outskirts of Dover in Stewart County, Tennessee.
 SR 461 ends at the southern boundary of the Land Between the Lakes National Recreation Area, but continues solely as the Trace.
 The recreation area is situated on an inland peninsula between Kentucky Lake (the Tennessee River) and Lake Barkley (the Cumberland River).
-It passes the remains of an old furnace as well as the 1850s Homeplace living history farm before the road makes its entry into Kentucky at the state line.
+It passes through the sites of the defunct towns of Tharpe and Model, the latter of which is home to the remnants of an old furnace, as well as the 1850s Homeplace living history farm before the road makes its entry into Kentucky at the state line.

+Between the state line and U.S. 68

 It enters Trigg County shortly after passing the Homeplace.
-It passes through more wooded areas and has two intersections with back-country roads, including one of which will lead to the Wrangler's Campground, the LBL's premier destination for horseback riding and camping.
-After passing the Golden Pond Visitor's Center, the Trace has a freeway-style diamond interchange junction with the co-signed four-lane U.S. Route 68 and Kentucky Route 80.
-US 68/KY 80 was formerly accessed from the trace via an access road near the visitor's center.
+It passes through more wooded areas and has two intersections with back-country roads, including one of which leads to the Wrangler's Campground, the premier destination for horseback riding and camping within the recreation area.
+After passing the Golden Pond Visitor Center and Planetarium, the Trace has a freeway-style diamond interchange junction with the co-signed four-lane U.S. Route 68 and Kentucky Route 80.
+US 68/KY 80 was formerly accessed from The Trace via an access road near the visitor center and planetarium.
 The diamond interchange was built when US 68/KY 80 was widened within LBL in the early 2010s as part of the widening project of the route in Trigg County.

+North of U.S. 68

 The Trace goes further north and passes the Elk and Bison Prairie, and other roads that link the Trace to more recreational areas, campgrounds, and one that leads to the Woodlands Nature Station after crossing into the Lyon County section of the recreation area.
 The Trace reaches its northern end at the Between the Rivers Memorial Bridge on the LBL's northern boundary just short of the Lyon-Livingston County line.

 The rest of the road beyond the bridge is signed as Kentucky Route 453 (KY 453) from the northern end of the bridge, through Grand Rivers, all the way to Smithland, Kentucky.
 Access to US 62/641 and Interstate 24 (I-24) at Exit 31 is available just north of Grand Rivers well into Livingston County.